Glucuronokinase

-Thus, the two substrates of this enzyme are ATP and D-glucuronate, whereas its two products are ADP and 1-phospho-alpha-D-glucuronate.
+The enzyme characterised from mung bean converts D-glucuronic acid to 1-phospho-α-D-glucuronic acid by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:D-glucuronate 1-phosphotransferase.
 Other names in common use include glucuronokinase (phosphorylating), and glucurono-glucuronokinase.
-This enzyme participates in pentose and glucuronate interconversions and ascorbate and aldarate metabolism.